 I started my path of personal and spiritual growth many years ago, through a lot of travelling, reading, yoga, and the practice of the traditional Japanese Way of Tea, deeply rooted in Zen Buddhism.

 I discovered in 2017 the work of the amazing scientific authors Gregg Braden and Bruce Lipton, pioneers in bridging science, spirituality and human potential.
-I am an advanced student with Dr. Joe Dispenza.
-I am also very inspired by the great teachings of Esther Hicks, Louise Hay, Wayne Dyer and Robert Holden.
+I then became an advanced student with Dr. Joe Dispenza.
+I am also very inspired by the teachings of Esther Hicks and Louise Hay.

 Finally, I have started in 2018 the Life Coaching program of the Foundation for Holistic Life Coaching founded and directed by Alan Cohen.
 I absolutely love Alan’s philosophy and way of coaching, and I feel blessed to have received the teaching and support of such an amazing master coach and man.
 I became a Certified Holistic Life Coach in April 2019.
 I also developed strong links with the other great coaches of my training, and this “family” is for me a very important support to carry out my activities as a coach.

 I feel that life coaching is the cement that holds my whole “A Good Life in Paris” project together.
 I have today the knowledge and intuition to help my clients really understand their resistance, their limited patterns and beliefs system.
 I also have tools and experience to help them raise their consciousness, understand their own power energy, connect to their inner wisdom, align with their deepest values, experience transformation, and achieve greater fulfillment and joy.